- 25 Dec

 Are you trying to increase the number of people who follow your brand on social media?
 Here are four ways to organically grow the number of followers you have on Facebook, Instagram, and Twitter:

 Like or follow other accounts.
-On Instagram, a common tactic for attracting new followers is going out and finding them yourself.
+On Instagram, a common tactic for attracting new followers is to go out and find them yourself.
 The best way to accomplish this is by checking out other users’ posts that include a hashtag you’re trying to target with your own posts and liking a few posts for every user you’re trying to reach.
 You can spend 30-45 minutes per day doing this.
 Don’t forget to leave a comment here and there on posts because users perceive this as much more valuable (since there is slightly more effort involved than just clicking the heart button) so they’re more likely to engage with you.

 For instance, if you sell vegan-friendly candles, then you might check out #vegansofig and like several photos from users who also use this hashtag.
 By liking several posts and perhaps leaving a comment or two, users will take notice and likely go check out your own Instagram page out of sheer curiosity.
 This tactic is much more active than simply using relevant hashtags because your Instagram account name will appear several times in the notifications lists of people who are in your target audience.